-Order 3.
-Flagellata.
-In these Infusoria locomotion is performed by long bristles, or flagellæ, which may be single, double, or multiple.
-The Noctiluca is the best known member of this order.
-It is a minute organism, but so vast in numbers that it is the chief source of the phosphorescence of the sea.
-To the naked eye, and even to the microscope, there is no surpassing beauty in them; all that is seen is a simple sac with numerous vacuoles, some granular matter, an oral aperture, and a tail; but at night these little beings light up the ocean as with myriads of tiny lamps, and turn the waves to sheets of liquid fire.
-This power of emitting 'phosphorescence' is not well understood; it may be due to the oxidation of phosphorised fat, or it may be produced by the same causes which give rise to the Will o' the Wisp, which is now supposed to be produced by the formation of spontaneously inflammable phosphuretted hydrogen, generated by the decomposition of hypophosphite of calcium.
+To the naked eye, and even to the microscope, there is no beauty in them; all that is seen is a simple sac with numerous vacuoles, some granular matter, an oral aperture, and a tail; but at night these plain beings light up the ocean as with myriads of tiny lamps, and turn the waves to sheets of liquid fire.
+This power of emitting 'phosphorescence' is believed to be due to nervous energy (though a nervous system has never been detected in the Infusoria), the nervous force being converted into light.